** Sign up below for Scooterjon’s monthly newsletter! Thanks for reading!

 What’s the best way to fight MS related fatigue?
 The best way to combat fatigue related to your MS is to treat the underlying medical cause.
 Unfortunately, the exact cause of MS related fatigue is often unknown or there may be multiple causes.

 My daily activities include showering, a light work out, eating, writing my blog and typing on my computer.
 Not too strenuous, is it?
 It is for me!
 By 3pm I’m tired enough to lay down and sleep for 30-60 minutes.
-Then I get up and seem to be recharged for more inactivity! lol Every night at 6pm I’m laying on my couch eating supper, watching TV and dozing on and off.
+Then I get up and seem to be recharged for more inactivity! lol Every night by 6pm I’m laying on my couch eating supper, watching TV and dozing on and off.
 I do that until I finally lay down in bed at 11pm.

 This is a personal story of mine regarding fatigue.
 This was before my MS diagnosis.
 In 1990 I went with some friends to northern Minnesota for a fun weekend.
 I was excited to go because I’d been working very hard to improve sales for my commercial carpet cleaning business.
 I needed a weekend off without doing too much thinking.